balch/MockTrade/PRESENTME.md

 The **View** is my favorite part of MVP, sometimes I call it the _Fluff Layer_.

-As discussed previously, the view logic in this pattern is implemented in Custom Views usually derived from Android Layout classes.
+The view logic in this pattern is implemented in Custom Views usually derived from Android Layout classes.
 This provides a number of reuse possibilities and is easy to include in either a Fragment or Activity.